Deadlift vs Squat Comparison – Introduction

 Also, you’ll want to make sure it’s protected if you inadvertently drop your bar.

-Use these floor tiles to create the perfect heavy-duty workout area.
+Use these heavy duty floor mats from Rubber-Cal to create the perfect heavy-duty workout area.

 No space for a full-blown lifting platform?